SECRETS OF THE BIG SHOW IN THE BIG APPLE

 2. Offer a substantial admission discounts and extend show access for public transportation users.

-3. Create software that can be downloaded to phones from the LA Auto Show site that make it incredibly easy to take public transportation to the show.
+3. Offer software that can be downloaded to smart phones from the LA Auto Show site that make it incredibly easy to find out how to take public transportation to the show from your home.

-4. If this works and far fewer people park at the LA Convention Center to attend the show, they can re-purpose the inherently dark lots and have Larry Chen’s highly successful Night Lights event take over most of the lots as part of the LA Auto Show.
+4. If this works and far fewer people park at the LA Convention Center to attend the show, they can re-purpose its massive and inherently dark parking lots for Larry Chen’s highly successful Night Lights as part of the LA Auto Show.

 About the New York International Auto Show